alexwoolford/post-to-kafka/README.md

 # POST to Kafka

-This listens on port 8080 and publishes messages to a Kafka topic specified in the URL path, e.g. 'king-arthur' is the topic:
+This Java Spring application listens on port 8080 and publishes messages to a Kafka topic specified in the URL path, e.g. 'king-arthur' is the topic:

     $ python
     Python 2.7.12